javawizard/parcon/parcon/docs/parcon-tutorial.md

 	expr = First(Literal("hello"), Literal("bye"))

-If we call expr.parseString("hello") or expr.parseString("bye"), the result will be None.
-If we call expr.parseString with anything else, an exception will be thrown indicating the problem.
+If we call expr.parse_string("hello") or expr.parse_string("bye"), the result will be None.
+If we call expr.parse_string with anything else, an exception will be thrown indicating the problem.
 If we change Literal to SignificantLiteral:

 	expr = First(SignificantLiteral("hello"), SignificantLiteral("bye"))

-then the result of expr.parseString("hello") will be "hello", and similar for "bye".
+then the result of expr.parse_string("hello") will be "hello", and similar for "bye".

 # Interlude: operator overloading